Acts 20:1–38 . . .

 The apostle Paul changed the world as few other men have ever done.
 He spent many years of his ministry in prison, unable to move about freely.
 He contended with fierce opposition both from outside and inside each church.
 And yet, after 25–30 years of ministering, he left a lasting impact on the world, not only in his time but for all times.
 The heart of Paul’s strategy was his unswerving commitment to establish and strengthen local churches.

-In our text (especially in today's video of Acts 20:1–38), we see and feel Paul's tearful realization that his time together with fellow disciples and elders was about to come to an end.
+In our text (especially in today's video of Acts 20:1–38, below), we see and feel Paul's tearful realization that his time together with fellow disciples and elders was about to come to an end.
 Their departure's timing appears providential, enabling us to identify with Paul’s sorrowful parting from those he'd never again see in his life, as recorded in chapter 20.
 In general terms, Paul knows what will happen when he returns to Jerusalem: prison and persecutions.
 He's also confident that they'll never see his face again.
 His last words to these beloved saints are just as relevant and applicable to Christians today as they were to those who heard them personally.
 Let us listen well to what the Spirit of God has to say to us through Paul’s parting words.